transferwise/oomie/README.md

 # OOMIE

 Maps `/var/log/kern.log` OOM messages to running Kubernetes pods.
-This is useful when the primary container forks multiple child processes, as well as mapping OOM's from side-cars.
+This is useful when the primary container forks multiple child processes, as well as mapping OOM's from init or sidecar containers.

 ## Installation